 Daniel Augenstein is Associate Professor in the Department of European and International Public Law at Tilburg Law School.
 His research focuses on human rights in their constitutional, international and global dimensions.
 It examines the transformation of human rights under conditions of globalisation where different (state and non-state) regimes of protection intersect and compete with each other.

 Carolijn Terwindt represents the Business and Human Rights Program at the European Center for Constitutional and Human Rights, where she works closely with workers and their families in Pakistan and Bangladesh on cases of corporate liability in the textile industry.
 She has published on a wide range of topics, including identity politics, anti-terrorism legislation, contentious criminalization, and the liability of pharmaceuticals off shoring their clinical trials.

-Mark Dawson, Professor of European Law and Governance at the Hertie School of Governance.
+Mark Dawson, Professor of European Law and Governance at the Hertie School.
 His research focuses on the relationship between law and policymaking in the EU, particularly economic governance and human rights protection.
 Dawson was previously an Assistant Professor at Maastricht University, where he remains a scholar within the Maastricht Centre for European Law.